Mandolin: Playing traditions worldwide

 The international repertoire of music for mandolin is almost unlimited, and musicians use it to play various types of music.
 This is especially true of violin music, since the mandolin has the same tuning as the violin.
 Following its invention and early development in Italy the mandolin spread throughout the European continent.
 The instrument was primarily used in a classical tradition with Mandolin orchestras, so-called Estudiantinas or in Germany Zupforchestern appearing in many cities.
 Following this continental popularity of the mandolin family local traditions appeared outside Europe in the Americas and in Japan.
 Travelling mandolin virtuosi like Carlo Curti, Giuseppe Pettine, Raffaele Calace and Silvio Ranieri contributed to the mandolin becoming a "fad" instrument in the early 20th century.
 This "mandolin craze" was fading by the 1930s, but just as this practice was falling into disuse, the mandolin found a new niche in American country, old-time music, bluegrass and folk music.
 More recently, the Baroque and Classical mandolin repertory and styles have benefited from the raised awareness of and interest in Early music, with media attention to classical players such as Israeli Avi Avital, Italian Carlo Aonzo, and American Joseph Brent.
 In India, the mandolin is played in classical Carnatic music.
 The musician U. Srinivas was perhaps the greatest mandolin player in this style.
 Lauded across the world for his virtuosity with the instrument, he died young.
+Although traditionally associated with Italian, American, and bluegrass styles, the mandolin has seen renewed popularity within Celtic and British folk traditions during the 2000s and 2010s, appearing frequently in contemporary Scottish acoustic ensembles.